kakoni/embulk-output-parquet/README.md

 - JSON columns are not supported.

 ## Example
-Example is written by maven style. rubygem style is also available.
+Example is written by rubygem style.
+Mvn style is also available.

 1. Write Parquet files locally.
 ```yaml